Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Step 3 – RFI (Request for Information)

-The second step involves asking for information not just from suppliers, but from the heads of the department or branch that need the supplies.
+The second step involves asking for information not just from suppliers, but from the heads of the department or branch that needs the supplies.

-Because before you create a purchasing order, you will need to come up with the exact number of supplies needed.
-Information such as the number of available supplies and the pricing per supply are just some that you can ask when making the request.
+Before you create a purchasing order, you will need to come up with the exact number of supplies needed.
+Information such as the number of available supplies and the pricing per supply is some of the things you can ask when making the request.

 When doing market research, you must ask the following questions: